 CBP issued the following releases on commercial trade and related matters:

-The Animal and Plant Health Inspection Service is proposing to loosen requirements on importation of bovines and bovine products from Bolivia and the United Kingdom's zone of Jersey, it said in a notice released June 24.
-APHIS intends to reclassify them has having negligible risk, concurring with recommendations recently issued by the World Organization for Animal Health, the agency said.
-Comments are due Aug.
-24.
+The Animal and Plant Health Inspection Service is loosening requirements on importation of bovines and bovine products from Ecuador and Serbia, it said in a notice released Aug.
+30. APHIS will classify Ecuador as having controlled risk, and Serbia as having negligible risk, of bovine spongiform encephalopathy, concurring with recommendations recently issued by the World Organization for Animal Health, the agency said.
+The countries had previously not been classified as having either controlled or negligible risk for BSE.